esphome/esphome-docs/components/modbus_controller.rst

     :description: Instructions for setting up the Modbus Controller component.
     :image: modbus.png

-The ``modbus_controller`` component creates a RS485 connection to control a modbus slave
+The ``modbus_controller`` component creates a RS485 connection to control a modbus device

 .. warning::